CanDIG/candigv2-ingest/README.md

 ## Generating json files for test ingest

 The script `generate_test_data.py` can be used to generate a json files for ingest from an the CanDIG MOHCCN sythetic data repo.
 The script automatically clones the [`mohccn-synthetic-data`](https://github.com/CanDIG/mohccn-synthetic-data) repo and converts the small dataset, saving the json files needed for ingest in the `tests` directory as `small_dataset_clinical_ingest.json` and `small_dataset_genomic_ingest.json`.
 It then deletes the cloned repo.
 If validation of the dataset fails, it saves the validation results to the `tests/` directory as `small_dataset_clinical_ingest_validation_results.json`.
+If you are running this container as part of the CanDIGv2 stack, this data generation is run as part of the `make compose-candig-ingest` step, so the files may already exist in the `lib/candig-ingest/candigv2-ingest/tests` directory.

 To run:

-* Set up a virtual environment and install requirements (if you haven't already)
+* Set up a virtual environment and install requirements (if you haven't already).
+If running inside the ingest docker container, this shouldn't be needed.
 ```commandline
 pip install -r requirements.txt
 ```